Polymer/pwa-starter-kit/redux-and-state-management.md

 ...
 }
 ```
 - Lazily load the reducers.
-You don’t _have_ to do this (especially if you’re prototyping), but since this view is lazy loaded, its reducers should be as well (to follow the “don’t do anything until you actually need it” PRPL approach)
+You don’t _have_ to do this (especially if you’re prototyping), but since this view is lazy loaded, its reducers should be as well (to follow the “don’t do anything until you actually need it” PRPL approach).

 ```js
 import counter from '../reducers/counter.js';